granzscientific/pi-zero-geiger-counter/pi-software/README.md

     $ sudo pip install ez-setup
     $ sudo pip install leveldb greenlet bottle gevent gevent-websocket

-#### Gentoo

-    $ emerge -av dev-libs/libevent dev-python/pip
-    $ pip install ez-setup
-    $ pip install leveldb greenlet bottle gevent gevent-websocket

-#### Raspberry PI deployment
+#### Raspberry Pi deployment

-If you want to deploy the code on a PI for production in order to count values from a real GM tube connected to the PiGI-Module, you have to make sure to satisfy the RPi.GPIO dependency:
+If you want to deploy the code on a Pi for production in order to count values from a real GM tube connected to the Pi, you have to make sure to satisfy the RPi.GPIO dependency:

     * pip install RPi.GPIO